-We’ve been providing structural engineering for new houses in Queensland since 2003 – so read on and we’ll get you set up!
+We’ve been providing structural engineering for new houses in Queensland and New South Wales since 2003 – so read on and let’s see how we can help you!

-It’s rare that you’ll start the new home design process with your engineer.
-There’s a few things you’ll need to do before you come to see us
+You’ll rarely start the new home design process with your engineer.
+There are a few things you’ll need to do before you come to see us.

 I’ll list them out first and then explain how and why you need to get these things sorted before you engage us:

 The drawings prepared by an architect or a building designer include